gapp101/codingChallenge/README.md

 Logging
 =======
 At start-up, powerServer opens the file (creates if it does not exist) “powerServer.log”.
 All API requests are logged here including failed requests.
+Amoungst the first few log entries of each execution is a listing of the 2 IP addresses the server is using.
+One being: 127.0.0.1 and the other an IP address determined by your network.
+One of these IPs is necessary to make REST request when calling the API.

 If a problem occurs when the powerServer is processing an API request, then in addition to making a log entry, the server returns a JSON string (Python dictionary) containing the error attributes.